AndreeaMica/Proiect-TM/README.md

    -    GUI test cases were created in Zephyr Squad
    -    API test cases will be created in Postman

-Based on the analisys of the specifications, the test design techniques used for generating test cases are boundary value analisys, equivalence partitioning and use case testing.
+Based on the analysis of the specifications, the test design techniques used for generating test cases are boundary value analisys, equivalence partitioning and use case testing.

    ### 2.4 Test implementation

-Verify that the following elements are ready before the test execution phare:
+Verify that the following elements are ready before the test execution phase:

    -    Test environment is up and running: [OrangeHRM](https://opensource-demo.orangehrmlive.com/web/index.php/auth/login)
    -    Acces to the environment is given username: Admin, password: admin123